Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

 Table~\ref{tab:fNLsmicah} displays very good agreement between the results from the different estimators, at the level expected from the validation tests in Sect.~\ref{sec:Validation}.
-We also note how the error bars, which are determined using the FFP8 simulations\footnote{The only exception being the \NILC\ error bars for the binned estimator results, which due to time constraints are Fisher error bars (corrected for the correlation between the exact and binned templates).}, are statistically indistinguishable from the optimal Fisher expectation.
+We also note how the error bars, which are determined using the FFP8 simulations, are statistically indistinguishable from the optimal Fisher expectation.

 Different component separation methods also show a good level of agreement when looking at temperature-only and combined temperature plus polarization results.
 The accuracy of this statement will be shown and quantified in detail in Sect.~\ref{sec:Sec_valid_data}.
-However, in the same section, we will also show how the agreement between $\fnl$ extracted from different cleaned maps gets significantly degraded when considering {\em polarization-only} results\footnote{The \itE-only $\fnl$ agreement is still at a reasonable $1\sigma_{\fnl}$ level in most cases.
+However, in the same section, we will also show how the agreement between $\fnl$ extracted from different cleaned maps becomes significantly degraded when considering {\em polarization-only} results\footnote{The \itE-only $\fnl$ agreement is still at a reasonable $1\,\sigma_{\fnl}$ level in most cases.
 However this is larger than expectations from simulations, as described in Sect.~\ref{sec:Sec_valid_data}.}.
 The reasons behind this loss of internal consistency are not fully understood at present.
 Polarization data are, however, much noisier than temperature data, implying that the \textit{EEE} bispectra have a close to negligible weight in the final combined measurement, which is dominated by the \textit{TTT} and \textit{TTE} configurations.
 In fact, as just mentioned above, the combined measurement looks perfectly self-consistent: local, equilateral and orthogonal $\fnl$ measurements in the \textit{T+E} column of Table~\ref{tab:fNLsmicah} pass {\em all} our tests of robustness.